ymunemasa/data-tutorials/tutorials/hortonworks/learning-spark-with-zeppelin/tutorial.md

 For example, the default address for **VirtualBox** is http://127.0.0.1:4200

-Next, log into "Shell in a Box" using the following *default* credentials: <br>
+Next, log into the "Shell in a Box" using the following *default* credentials: <br>
 **User**: `root`<br>
 **Pass**: `hadoop`

-**Note**: if you’re logging for the first time you will be required to change your password.
+If you’re logging for the first time you will be required to change your password.

 #### 3. Download Latest Zeppelin Notebooks